orourketadhg/OOP_Labtest1_2017_Starter/README.md

 - Declare two global ```ArrayList```s of ```Product``` objects and call them ```products``` and ```bill```.
 - Write a function called ```loadData``` that loads the data from the file and populates the products ```ArrayList```.Call this from ```setup```.
 - Write a function called ```printProducts``` that prints the contents of the ```ArrayList``` after it has been loaded.
 You should make a ```toString``` method on the ```Product``` class to help you do this.
 Call this from setup after you load the data to make sure the file gets loaded correctly.
-- Write a function called ```drawProducts``` that draws the product menu that can be seen on the left side of the screen.
-You can use the function [```nf```]() to format the price to two decimal places.
-You can use the function [```textAlign```]() to align text to the left or right.
-You should try and write your code so that the menu gets displayed correctly if the screen was to change size or more products were added.
+- Write a function called ```displayProducts``` that displays the product menu that can be seen on the left side of the screen.
+You can use the function [```nf```](https://processing.org/reference/nf_.html) to format the price to two decimal places.
+You can use the function [```textAlign```](https://processing.org/reference/textAlign_.html) to align text to the left or right.
+You should write your code so that the menu gets displayed correctly even if the screen was to change size or if more products were added.
 - Write code for the ```mousePressed``` function that allows the user to click on a product and have it added to the ```bill``` ArrayList.
-- Write code for a function called ```drawBill``` that draws the bill to the screen as per the video.
+- Write code for a function called ```displayBill``` that draws the bill to the screen as per the video.

-Submit the URL of your git repository [here](https://docs.google.com/forms/d/e/1FAIpQLScZev4_Rlk43RelrMRNHAYPfHAS8gmkKgNn3SnjoRUjxNDodA/viewform).
-You can also upload a zip file to Webcourses as a backup.
-I'll check here if I have problems with your git repository.
+Submit the URL of your git repository [here](https://docs.google.com/forms/d/e/1FAIpQLSexOO73umjdfvfzgd7aEAEkOQ-bXGCXkjnX7x5pif9tVSYyxA/viewform). *You can also upload a zip file to Webcourses as a backup* I'll check webcourses if I have problems with your git repository.

 ## Marking Scheme: